mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 ## 7 HADR DISK
-The computer has an internal 256KB storage with the same structure as the external cart.Here you can create your app and the save it to the external cart.
+The computer has an internal 256KB storage with the same structure as the external cart, but empty.
+Here you can create your app and them save it to the external cart.

 ## GET STARTED